Minnie C. T. Love: Medicine

 Love studied medicine at Howard University College of Medicine.
 She spent 12 years as the Chief Physician of the Florence Crittenton Home in Denver, Colorado, and served on its board.
 She also helped to establish the Colorado State Industrial School for Girls, serving there as a state-appointed physician and board member.
 Love was also appointed to serve on the Colorado state board of health.
 In 1897, Love led the founding of the Babies Summer Hospital, later renamed the Children's Hospital.

 Suffrage

 Love was a member of the Equal Suffrage Association, as well as the Women's Christian Temperance Union and the Denver Women's Club.
 The latter club met at her house to discuss "the ideas of eugenics and better breeding."

 Politics

 Love was elected to the Colorado House of Representatives in 1921, where she served as chairman of the Committee on Medical Affairs and Public Health.
-She lost her reelection bid in 1922, but was successfully reelected in 1924.
+She lost her reelection bid in 1922, but was reelected in 1924.
 While in office, she focused on family health and pre-natal care.
 She was an advocate for the forced sterilization of "epileptics and the insane."